9beach/mpv-config/README.md

 With this script, you can download media files of **mpv** playlist from web sites including YouTube, Twitter, Twitch.tv, Naver, Kakao...
-You need to install `ffmpeg` to download the highest resolution videos, and preserve chapter markers.

 You can edit key bindings below in `script-opts/web-download.conf`: